-Ledley was part of the Cardiff City side beaten 1-0 by Portsmouth in the 2008 FA Cup final.
+Ledley, a former Celtic player, was part of the Cardiff City side beaten 1-0 by Portsmouth in the 2008 FA Cup final.

 It would be a significant blow to Coleman if Ledley was missing from his Euro 2016 squad, as Wales prepare for their first major international football tournament since 1958.

-The former Celtic midfielder played an integral part in qualifying for France, featuring in seven of the 10 Group B games, and offers valuable experience to the Welsh midfield.
+He played an integral part in qualifying for France, featuring in seven of the 10 Group B games, and offers valuable experience to the Welsh midfield.

 After the final squad announcement, Wales play Sweden away on 5 June, their last friendly before Euro 2016.